Huraqan/Latent-Skyline-Explorer/README.md

 ## Usage

+#### Inference:
 Run inference on the trained model with the GUI application by either using the Gradio interface `python gui_gradio.py` or by using Kivy `python gui_kivy.py`.
 The latter has more complete functionality with preset loading.

+#### Training:
 To train a model on your own images, just replace the content of the `photos` folder with your own and go through the `VAE-Training.ipynb` notebook.

+#### Tips:
+- For a better workflow, when modifying the Gradio interface you can run the script with `gradio gui_gradio.py` intead.
+This will allow for automatic reloading of the demo when saving the script.

 ## Requirements

-Python 3.12.1+, Kivy or Gradio, Numpy, TensorFlow, Tensorflow Probabilities, Pillow, Matplotlib
+Python 3.12.1+, Kivy, Gradio, Numpy, TensorFlow, Tensorflow Probabilities, Pillow, Matplotlib

 ## License